 If there’s no battery, your water feature won’t be able to store any power, even if it’s switched off on sunny days.

 Solar Water Feature FAQs

-If you are running an 8 W mains-powered water feature for 10 hours a day, it would cost you just over £0.014 to run the fountain per day.
-If you ran it every day for a month, this would cost £0.42.
-A solar-powered water feature costs nothing to run.
+If you are run an 8 W mains-powered water feature for 10 hours a day, it would cost you just over £0.014 to run the fountain per day (based on an electricity company charging you a rate of 14p per kWh).